ajschumacher/ajschumacher.github.io/quinn/ff/design.md

 ### Background music

 The game has background music that plays on a loop the whole time the game is open.
 The music is in `Footsteps_On_The_Square.mp3`.
-The music should start the moment you enter the game and keep playing forever without interruption, but should stop the moment you exit the game.
+Web browsers do not allow sound to play until the player interacts with the page, so the music starts the moment the player clicks the "start" button on the initial screen.
+From then on it keeps playing forever without interruption, and it stops when the player closes the game.

 ### Initial screen